greenfox-velox/velox-syllabus/week-16/final-exam-requirements.md

   - Select any HTML element using CSS selectors
   - Handle events and change the DOM
   - Change attributes and properties on HTML elements using JavaScript
-- Use build tools:
-  - Running tasks
-  - Modifying configs of tasks
 - Refactor code:
   - Create meaningful names for functions, classes and variables
   - Split bigger functions to smaller ones